1930 FIFA World Cup: Final

 The hosts scored the opening goal through Pablo Dorado, a low shot from a position on the right.
 Argentina, displaying superior passing ability, responded strongly.
 Within eight minutes they were back on level terms; Carlos Peucelle received a Ferreira through-ball, beat his marker and equalised.
 Shortly before half-time leading tournament goalscorer Guillermo Stábile gave Argentina a 2–1 lead.
 Uruguay captain Nasazzi protested, maintaining that Stábile was offside but to no avail.
 In the second half Uruguay gradually became ascendant.
-Shortly after Stábile missed a chance to make the score 3–1, Uruguay attacked in numbers and Pedro Cea scored an equaliser.
+Shortly after Stábile missed a chance to score again, Uruguay attacked in numbers and Pedro Cea scored an equaliser.
 Ten minutes later, a goal by Santos Iriarte gave Uruguay the lead, and just before full-time Castro made it 4–2 to seal the win.
 Langenus ended the match a minute later and Uruguay added the title of World Cup winner to their mantle of Olympic champions.
 Jules Rimet presented the World Cup Trophy, which was later named for him, to the head of the Uruguayan Football Association, Raúl Jude.
 The following day was declared a national holiday in Uruguay; in the Argentinian capital, Buenos Aires, a mob threw stones at the Uruguayan consulate.
 Francisco Varallo (who played as a forward for Argentina) was the last player in the final to die, on 30 August 2010.

 France, Yugoslavia and the United States all played friendlies in South America following the competition.
 Brazil played France on 1 August, Yugoslavia on 10 August and the United States on 17 August, while Argentina hosted Yugoslavia on 3 August.

 Uruguay's aggregate goal difference of +12 over four games, at an average of +3 per match, remains the highest average goal difference per match of any World Cup champion and the second-highest of any World Cup finals participant, after Hungary in 1954.